AnshMittal1811/CUDAX365/README.md

 Day 315: Simulate Ring Attention on a single GPU by splitting a long sequence into blocks; write code to process blocks sequentially (mimicking multi-GPU)

+Day 316: Measure memory usage and time for processing a long sequence with our blockwise approach vs. naive full attention ($O(N^2)$); extrapolate benefits

+Day 317: Read about Striped Attention (alternative to Ring); compare their approaches (contiguous vs. interleaved token partitioning)

+Day 318: Consider how to implement Striped Attention on one GPU (alternating tokens); code a simple prototype and compare computational load per step

+Day 319: Triton Kernel Optimization - Write a Triton kernel for INT4 matrix multiplication (simulate dequantization + matmul as in GPTQ)

+Day 320: Optimize the Triton INT4 kernel: coalesce memory accesses, use appropriate tile sizes, unroll loops; aim to surpass initial throughput by 2-3x

+Day 321: Profile the optimized Triton kernel with Nsight Compute; ensure higher occupancy and less warp stall (compare metrics before vs. after)